This guide will help you discovery and evaluate sources.

 If you have any questions, feel free to reach out!

-Unlike Many other disciplines, Math and Statistics don't have a single citation style in publications.
+Unlike many other disciplines, Math and Statistics don't have a single citation style in publications.
 However, we recommend you use APA citation style.
 We recommend using a citation generator to create accurate citations you can copy into your paper.
-You will have an in-text citation in your paper where you reference your website/journal/data source/etc. At the end of your paper you will have a "References" section where you will have the full citation.
+You will have an in-text citation in your paper where you reference websites, journals, data sources, etc. At the end of your paper you will have a "References" section where you will have the full citation.

 Example-